Treating Chronic Back Pain: Intracept vs. RFA

 To find the root cause of your back pain, your doctor will likely start with advanced imaging.
 An MRI scan is particularly useful because it provides a detailed picture of your spine’s vertebrae, discs, and nerves.
 For vertebrogenic pain, doctors look for specific signals of inflammation in the vertebral bones called “Modic changes.”
 The presence of these changes is a key indicator that the Intracept procedure might be the right solution for you.
 In other cases, your doctor may use diagnostic facet joint blocks to confirm if the facet joints are the source of your pain, which would point toward RFA as a more effective option.

-Evaluating Your Unique Symptoms
+A Closer Look at Your Unique Symptoms

 The way your pain feels and behaves provides crucial clues for your diagnosis.
 Do you have a deep, aching pain in your lower back that gets worse when you sit for a long time or bend forward?
 That could suggest vertebrogenic pain, making you a candidate for Intracept.
 On the other hand, if your pain is more localized, feels sharp, and worsens when you twist or arch your back, it might be coming from your facet joints.
 This type of pain often responds well to radiofrequency ablation.
 Clearly communicating your specific symptoms helps your doctor match your experience to the most appropriate and effective treatment.